 Upstream acts as a catalyst to drive healthy changes, making Oregon a better place to live, work, study, and play.
 All Oregonians – whether urban or rural – should have access to healthy food and opportunities for physical activity.
 We envision an Oregon where people are living happy healthy active lives and reaching their full potential.

 Upstream advances policy solutions designed to change the systemic conditions that contribute to poor health.
-We conduct research, educate key decision makers, create influential coalitions, and elevate public health issues through public forum and advisory groups across the state and region.
+We conduct research, educate key decision makers, create influential coalitions, and elevate public health and health equity issues through public forum and advisory groups across the state and region.
 Our name comes from an analogy used by John McKinlay in an address to the American Heart Association in 1974.
 Imagine a rapidly flowing river where people are constantly rescuing drowning victims, but they have not looked upstream to see what is causing people to fall into the river.
 Upstream does exactly that: we work on upstream factors to create a new paradigm for public health.

 Why Health Matters